Codium-ai/pr-agent/docs/REVIEW.md

 - `require_focused_review`: if set to true, the tool will add a section - 'is the PR a focused one'.
 Default is false.
 - `require_score_review`: if set to true, the tool will add a section that scores the PR.
 Default is false.
 - `require_tests_review`: if set to true, the tool will add a section that checks if the PR contains tests.
 Default is true.
-- `require_security_review`: if set to true, the tool will add a section that checks if the PR contains security issues.
-Default is true.
 - `require_estimate_effort_to_review`: if set to true, the tool will add a section that estimates the effort needed to review the PR.
 Default is true.
 #### SOC2 ticket compliance 💎
 This sub-tool checks if the PR description properly contains a ticket to a project management system (e.g., Jira, Asana, Trello, etc.), as required by SOC2 compliance.
 If not, it will add a label to the PR: "Missing SOC2 ticket".